-The Applicant alleges and submitted sufficient evidence to show that it would experience a decline in sales, price undercutting, price depression, price suppression, capacity utilisation, profit, output, return on investment, employment, and growth, if the duty expires.
-On this basis, the Commission found that there was prima facie proof of the likelihood of the recurrence of material injury.
+The Applicant alleges and submitted sufficient evidence to show that it would experience an increase in imports, decline in sales, price undercutting and suppression, decline in profit, output, productivity, market share, capacity utilization, inventories, and growth, if the duties expire.

+On this basis the Commission found that there was prima facie proof of the recurrence of material injury if the duties expire.